dsariel/swiftacular/README.md

 # OpenStack Swift and Ansible

-This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible.
+This repository will create a virtualized OpenStack Swift cluster using Vagrant, libvirt, Ansible.

 #### Table of Contents